StructuralXplorationLab/Libra/README.md

 - _monomial_; only one force vector is selected
 - _binomial_; two force vectors are selected
-- _trinomial_; three force vectors are selected
+- _trinomial_; three force vectors are selected (feature currently not activated)

 As a designer, you make the selection _implicitly_ or _explicitly_.

 - _explicitly_; manual selection of the interim forces and the topology
-- _implicitly_; automated selection of forces and topology through a designer-chosen rule (there is a long list of self-explanatory rules, additional parameters might be required)
+- _implicitly_; automated selection of forces and topology through a designer-chosen rule (there is a list of rules, additional parameters might be required)

 3. **The transformation geometry**—the position of the new node P, described as **node placement**.
 As a designer, you do the placement _implicitly_ or _explicitly_.